-For the first few hours, it does “drag”, however that is also the best thing about this game – as it creates a sense of existential dread and you can feel the game slowly building up to something big…
+For the first few hours, it does drag, however, that is also the best thing about this game as it creates a sense of existential dread and you can feel the game slowly building up to something big…

 Just like the original, you don’t want to stay in the dark too long.
 The locations are also quite interesting.
-Caves, desert, ruins, temples, to another world, and the fort, for example.
+Caves, desert, ruins, temples, another world, and a fort, for example.
 Very diverse and well crafted.
 Amnesia: Rebirth is really more of the same, but better.
 They have greatly improved the environmental physics puzzles and the narrative is a step up from Amnesia: The Dark Descent.

 Also, the game does explore thorough investigation.
 Many items are hidden in hard-to-find spots, giving the area or room an authentic and lived-in feel.
 As someone who loves to complete all the side quests and collect all of the things, this made the game very enjoyable.

-The scares are very good, the game builds up, and the darkness really comes into play the longer you stay in the dark.
-Unlike the last game, because if you stay in the darkness too long, you get a nasty case of jump scares.
+The scares are very good.
+The game builds up, and the darkness really comes into play the longer you stay in the dark, unlike the last game, because if you stay in the darkness too long, you get a nasty case of jump scares.
 At the end of the day, if you’re looking to be scared then you’re in the right place.

 Come out, come out, wherever you are…

 The first two hours or so are not in vain.
 Oh, hell no. It is a prelude to the main event, and the main event has monsters.
 Lots of them.
 That build-up only makes the monsters more terrifying when they are let loose.

 Overall, Amnesia: Rebirth is a great game and a great sequel.
 It feels similar to its predecessor Amnesia: The Dark Descent (a good thing) while also bringing some new ideas and concepts to the game.
 If you like a game that is heavy on narrative, with some great puzzles, visuals, and most importantly, scares, then this is the game for you.